jhuapl-boss/heaviside/README.md

 * `heaviside.compile`: The method used to compile a Heaviside DSL file into a AWS StepFunction.
-* 'heaviside.StateMachine`: Class for creating and executing StepFunctions.
+* `heaviside.StateMachine`: Class for creating and executing StepFunctions.
-* 'heaviside.activities`: A submodule containing several helper classes providing a framework for running StepFunction Activities.
+* `heaviside.activities`: A submodule containing several helper classes providing a framework for running StepFunction Activities.
-                          See docs/Activities.md for more information.
+                          See [docs/Activities.md] for more information.

 ## Compatability